Revised OSHA Fall Protection Standard Imposes New Obligations on Employers

 Employers must ensure training of workers who use personal fall protection or work in dangerous circumstances including using RDSs and working on loading docks.
 Workers must be trained by a “qualified person,” and the training must be understandable to employees and cover:

-- Proper use of personal fall protection systems and RDSs
+- Proper use of personal fall protection systems and RDSs; and

 Employers must also ensure the retraining of workers when they have reason to believe workers lack the required comprehension and skill.